-Launched in January 2017, Dropbox Paper is a new rival for Google Docs, the word processor in Google’s office suite.
+Launched in January 2017, Dropbox Paper vs Google Docs: Which is Better for Working Online in 2021? is a new rival for Dropbox Paper vs Google Docs: Which is Better for Working Online in 2021?, the word processor in Google’s office suite.
 We at Cloudwards.net use Google Docs to collaborate, and it has proven quite capable.
 Still, Dropbox Paper is a new beast and could tip the balance, which is why we’re doing this Dropbox Paper vs Google Docs comparison (read our Dropbox Paper review).

 The two apps are useful because they allow you to leave the offline editors behind and collaborate with others online in real time.
 Features such as version history, comments and suggestions make it easier than working on a document offline, sending it, receiving feedback, applying it and sending it again.